-Denver Public Schools use the usual DA mechanism for unified public and charter school admissions.
-As shown above, the DA mechanism is not strategy-proof for schools and may not extract a random assignment via the first-choice research design.
-To see whether the first-choice research design extracts a random assignment in Denver, I use the data from its DA mechanism in school year 2011-2012 as follows.
+The DA mechanism is not strategy-proof for schools and may not extract a random assignment via the first-choice design.
+To see whether the theoretical result has any relevance in practice, I use data from Denver Public Schools, which use the usual DA mechanism with STB for unified public and charter school admissions (Abdulkadiroğlu et al., 2017).
+I use its DA mechanism in school years 2011-2012 as follows.

-(1) Taking student preferences, school priorities, and capacities as fixed, I simulate the DA mechanism by drawing counterfactual lottery numbers one million times.
-This gives me an approximate assignment probability $\hat{P}(D{is}(R) = 1)$ for each student i and school s, i.e., the empirical frequency of student i's being assigned to s over the one million simulations.20
+- (1) Taking student preferences, school priorities, and capacities as fixed, I simulate the DA mechanism by drawing counterfactual lottery numbers one million times.
+This gives me an approximate assignment probability $\hat{P}(D{is}(R) = 1)$ for each student i and school s, i.e., the empirical frequency of student i's being assigned to s over the one million simulations.21 - (2) Let r_0 be the realized lottery number profile Denver Public Schools drew for the year.
+For each school s and each student i in the realized first-choice subsample $First_s(r_0)$ (if any), I demean i's assignment probability by subtracting the mean of assignment probabilities at s across all students in $First_s(r_0)$.
+That is, I compute